suyashsachdeva/suyashsachdeva/README.md

 - I’m currently working on Neural Networks Porject
 - I’m currently learning Artifical Intelligence
 - I’m looking for help with Internet of Things
-- Ask me about Python
+- Ask me about Artifiical Intelligence
 - Fun Fact: Nobody is interested in the above sentences